romerogroup/pyprocar/README.md

 PyProcar
 ===========

 PyProcar is a robust, open-source Python library used for pre- and post-processing of the electronic structure data coming from DFT calculations.
-PyProcar provides a set of functions that manage the PROCAR format.
+PyProcar provides a set of functions that manage data obtained from the PROCAR format.
 Basically, the PROCAR format is a projection of the Kohn-Sham states over atomic orbitals.
 That projection is performed to every k-point in the considered mesh, every energy band and every atom.
 PyProcar is capable of performing a multitude of tasks including plotting plain and spin/atom/orbital projected band structures and Fermi surfaces- both in 2D and 3D, Fermi velocity plots, unfolding bands of a super  cell, comparing band structures from multiple DFT calculations and generating a k-path for a given crystal structure.
 Currently supports VASP, Abinit and Elk.

 ![](welcome.png)